CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-runai-setup/README.md

 which keeps changing every time a job is scheduled, so that you don't have to reset it each time.

-With this config you can then simply connect to your container with `ssh runai` when the port 2222 is forwarded.
+With this config you can then simply connect to your container with `ssh local2222` when the port 2222 is forwarded.

 **Limitations**

 Note that an ssh connection to the container is not like executing a shell on the container.
 In particular, the following limitations apply:

-- environment variables in the image sent to the entrypoint of the container or any command exec'ed in it are not available in ssh connections.
+- environment variables in the image sent to the entrypoint of the container and any command exec'ed in it are not available in ssh connections.
-  There is a workaround for that in `entrypoints/remote-development-steup.sh` when opening an ssh server which should work for most cases, but you may still want to adapt it to your needs.
+  There is a workaround for that in `entrypoints/remote-development-setup.sh` when opening an ssh server which should work for most cases, but you may still want to adapt it to your needs.

 ### Git config